I am a bladesmith based in Cockpit Studios, South London.

 I make hand forged blades using carbon steels known for their durability and edge retention and I fit them with handles made from native timbers sourced from family run sawmills in England.
 I am inspired by principles of heirloom design to make quality tools which, when cared for, will last for many years.

 Feel free to reach out if you have any questions.

-I hadn't thought much about knives at all before 2010 when I had a chance encounter with a hobbyist maker in the US.
+I hadn't thought much about knives before 2010 when I had a chance encounter with a hobbyist knife maker in the US.
 That meeting left me curious.
 I was drawn to the idea of making something so utilitarian but with no background in craft or making of any kind I had no idea how to get started and looked to books and online forums for guidance.

 By 2016 I had made a few rudimentary knives with hand tools and forged a single knife on one-day course with Owen Bush.

 In January 2018 I moved to Scotland to undertake a City & Guilds Level 2 qualification in Forgework.
 This was my foundational introduction to forging.
 Knife making was not part of the curriculum but completing the course gave me the confidence I needed to apply for work in the field.

 I then spent three years working for Blenheim Forge making their Japanese influenced kitchen knives.
 Everything I know now, from heat treating to handle finishing, is built on what I learned with them.
 Working at Blenheim Forge gave me the opportunity to develop my own work out of hours and pushed me further to make the high-performance knives I make today.

 In September 2020 I was delighted to recieve the Cockpit Arts/Newby Trust Craft Excellence Award.
 I have since been working full time from my own workshop in Cockpit Studios.